maplibre/maplibre-gl-js-docs/docs/pages/example/simple-map.md

 ---
 title: Display a map
-description: Initialize a map in an HTML element with Mapbox GL JS.
+description: Initialize a map in an HTML element with MapLibre GL JS.
 topics:
   - Getting started
   - Styles